 Once upon a time we were thrilled by a rubber crocodile being wrestled into submission, now we gawp at a guy eating insects and performing derring-do stunts.
 But unlike audiences of 80 years ago, today’s are treated to “infotainment” and a commentary.

-Part of the appeal here is in personifying and exemplifying masculine traits: a devil-may-care approach to risk and danger, physicality, violence, command, gangs, territory, whacking things with sticks, indomitability, stiff upper lip, scratching one’s…etc. Though that’s not to claim these are exclusively masculine, it’s just that boys do them more often.
+Part of the appeal here is in personifying and exemplifying masculine traits: a devil-may-care approach to risk and danger, physicality, violence, command, gangs, territory, whacking things with sticks, indomitability, stiff upper lip, scratching one’s…etc. Though that’s not to claim these are exclusively masculine, boys do them more often.

 I think anyone, Bear included, would struggle to express themselves constructively on a housing estate in Skelmersdale (where Grayson met some lads), without landing in trouble.

-I’ve never known how to acknowledge and speak about the differences between the sexes without sounding sexist.
+I’ve never known how to acknowledge and speak about the differences between the sexes without sounding sexist, maybe being sexist isn’t always a negative thing.
 But perhaps it’s more interesting to grapple with how it could be OK for everyone to express themselves without stigma or prejudice whether that’s fighting a rubber croc’ (and getting paid considerably more than Jane), throwing a pot, or cross-dressing.

 All three simultaneously; now that would be entertaining.

 Masculinity is explored in London next month at the annual Being A Man (BAM) festival.